Commemorative Coins by Ron Drzewucki – Modern Coin Wholesale …..

 Washington ran the Tuskegee Institute according to his vision of economic and industrial self-improvement until his death in 1915.
 About 30 years later, a former student of his named S.J.
 Phillips developed a plan to purchase Washington’s Virginia birthplace as a memorial and educational center.
 Working with Washington’s daughter Portia, the two advocated the production of a commemorative coin to fund these efforts.

 It’s not as crazy as it sounds.
-The thirties were a busy time for the Classic commemorative series, with many coins “funding” far less memorable and far less nationally-relevant projects (of course, a fair amount of grift was taking place as well).
+The thirties were a busy time for the Classic commemorative coins series, with many coins “funding” far less memorable and far less nationally-relevant projects (of course, a fair amount of grift was taking place as well).

 So in August of 1946, a bill was passed authorizing production of up to five million Booker T. Washington half dollars.
 Both Phillips and Portia Washington Pittman had assumed that the primary demographic for the coin would be the nation’s African-American population, and that support from the community would more than justify the large mintage.
-Unfortunately, the coin market doesn’t work like that, and only established collectors bought the coin in large amounts the first year.
+Unfortunately, the coin market doesn’t work like that, and only established collectors bought the commemorative coins in large amounts the first year.

-Afterwards, the market still consisted primarily of established collectors but fewer and fewer were buying the coin, since an investment in a commemorative series with such a large, unsold mintage seemed like a sucker’s bet.
+Afterwards, the market still consisted primarily of established collectors but fewer and fewer were buying the coin, since an investment in a commemorative coins series with such a large, unsold mintage seemed like a sucker’s bet.
 It didn’t help that distribution was a mess.
 Or that collectors were forced to buy three-coin sets (one each from the three branch mints) instead of individual pieces.
 Large hoards were still hitting the market well into the 1970s.

 The Carver / Washington Commemorative Half Dollar (1951-54)